Malua (horse): Stud record

-Despite his vigorous career, Malua sired 9 stakeswinners with 13 stakeswins including Malvolio, (1891 Melbourne Cup), Mora (VRC Melbourne Stakes, SAJC Adelaide Cup and VRC October Stakes) and Ingliston (1900 Caulfield Cup).
+Malua sired 9 stakeswinners with 13 collective stakes wins including Malvolio, (1891 Melbourne Cup), Mora (VRC Melbourne Stakes, SAJC Adelaide Cup and VRC October Stakes) and Ingliston (1900 Caulfield Cup).

 Honours

 Malua was inducted into the Australian Racing Hall of Fame in 2003.
-In the suburb of Ormond in Melbourne, there is a street named after the great horse (Malua Street).
-This little street also for a period of time housed the great Dame Nellie Melba.
+In the suburb of Ormond in Melbourne, there is a street named after him (Malua Street).
+This street for a period of time housed the Dame Nellie Melba.
 A memorial to Malua was erected and opened in October 2009 in the Deloraine Museum, in the town where he was born.